siteworxpro/boiler-plate/README.md

 I have always found it more than I have always needed.
 I don't really need everything plus the kitchen sink.

 *No CSS?*
 No, most client are going to bring their own styles or templates.
-Check these procjects out as a great place to start
+Check these projects out as a great place to start

 [Vuetifyjs](https://vuetifyjs.com/en/)

 [Vue Bootstrap](https://bootstrap-vue.js.org/)

 [Vue Material](https://vuematerial.io/)

 ### Vagrant Development